sflavelle/writing/Deliverer of Destiny (BOTW)/Chapters/10/02 Purah's Theory.md

 "But Link *is* gone now, isn't he?
 Surely he can't survive after how we found him."
 It hurt to say so...

 "...It's possible.
 He will be a devastating loss to our kingdom. ...But then *you* come along.
 Fully formed, ready to help our kingdom, in one way or another.
 And despite your circumstances, *you* brave the wilds to help the people of Hyrule. *You* put yourself in danger to get Link's body to safety.
-And, amazingly, *you* manage to liberate a Divine Beast from Calamity Ganon, bringing us up to three of the four Divine Beasts back in our control."
+And, courageously, *you* manage to liberate a Divine Beast from Calamity Ganon, bringing us up to three of the four Divine Beasts back in our control."

-She turned to face you. "(Y/N), I posit that either you are an awakening hero, or, considering the curse, a reincarnation of our hero Link."
+She turned to face you. "(Y/N), Impa and I have been discussing this, and I posit to you that either you are an awakening hero, or, considering the curse, a reincarnation of our hero Link."

 The room was silent as you processed what was said.
 How can that be?
 You're not even a fighter in your world!

 "...How do you figure that?"
 You asked slowly, skeptical.

-"Simple."
 Purah smiled warmly up at you.
-"The Master Sword allowed you to hold it.
+"That Master Sword is the last piece of the puzzle.
+It allowed you to hold it.
 It's said that that mystical blade can only be wielded by the person who is pure of courage."
 She paused, taking a breath.
 "Under normal circumstances, that is Link..."

+She walked over to the sword, set next to the table, and holding it by the sheath, tilted it toward you.
+"Trust me.
+Unsheathe the sword.
+If I'm right, you'll be able to wield it like the Champion Link."

+You blinked.
+"And if it... doesn't like me?"

+The Sheikah shrugged.
+"It might start sapping your energy and life."

+"Uhhhh!"

+"Oh relax!
+If I'm wrong - and may I add, I'm not - you can just let go of it."

+"Are you *sure*?"

+"(Y/N), you already *held* the sword.
+Twice, may I add.
+This is just a formality."

+You sighed deeply.
+Surely, this was just silly.
+Yes, she'd forced the hilt into your hand and nothing had come of it, but surely nothing good would come of some random person coming up and...

+Your hands shook slightly as you reached for it, hesitating for a few moments before slowly wrapping your fingers around the hilt of the sword.

+Nothing happened.
+Just the sensation of finely crafted metal and leather wrapping resting on your skin.
+Strangely, you felt just the smallest hint of warmth from somewhere within.
+You took a few deep breaths, just letting your hand stay, wondering if you felt anything happening.

+But it was as calm as it had been.
+As calm and unable to inflict magical pain upon you as an unused blade should be.

+"Come on, (Y/N)," Purah breathed.

+You glanced upward at her, and after another moment's pause, slowly pulled upward.

+The Master Sword slid carefully, cleanly from its sheath.
+The blade was as clean as the day it was created.
+The crest of the Triforce engraved upon it was prominent and instilled in you a sense of awe as it revealed itself.
+This was truly a magical moment to witness, you realised to yourself.

+And then-

+And then the point of the sword was free, and you were holding the entire thing in your hand, and it occurred to you how *solid* this blade was.

+You carefully held the sword up to the light, inspecting it and adjusting to its weight.
+The warmth you felt from it grew warmer as you adjusted to it.
+Was it also adjusting to you?

+"Well then..."
+Purah stared at you and the blade with a sense of almost reverence.
+"I believe I've made my point."